 System and user mode have two main operational differences:

 When a program is invoked in user mode, files are generated in TEXMFVAR (under the user's home directory).
 Since files in TEXMFVAR override the files in TEXMFSYSVAR (a system directory), they will take precedence over files in TEXMFSYSVAR forever after.
 Which in turn means that subsequent updates in the system-wide installation will not be visible to the user.

 This has always been the primary confusion with fmtutil and updmap.
 It can be avoided by always using system mode, as recommended above.
-You can also go back to system mode relatively easily:
+You can also go back to system mode fairly easily:

 If you accidentally or intentionally run a script in user mode, you may then later realize you want to go back to system mode (good decision).